 Getting outside with your kids can not only bring you together as a family.
 You can also use hiking for fitness and weight loss.
-Here are some tips to help you loose some weight and get in shape with hiking.
+Here are some tips to help you lose weight and get in shape with hiking.

 Are you still keeping up with that diet/fitness/weight loss goal New Year's resolution?

-It’s very difficult to stick to a fitness programme.
-You need to turn it into a new habit, and if you’re not enjoying it, well, the habit is even harder to form.
+It isn't easy to stick to a fitness programme.
+You need to turn it into a new habit; if you're not enjoying it, the habit is even harder to form.

-I’ve found it’s a lot easier to stay motivated if you set goals….and then let people know about those goals.
+I've found it's much easier to stay motivated if you set goals....and then let people know about those goals.

-But running isn’t the only way to keep fit, and you don’t have to do it alone.
+But running isn't the only way to keep fit; you don't have to do it alone.

-You can loose a lot of weight by simply walking.
+You can lose a lot of weight by simply walking.

-In fact, advice for those planning on doing a long distance hike or backpacking is to get trousers that you can make tighter as the journey progresses, as walking can make the fat fall from your stomach.
+Advice for those planning a long-distance hike or backpacking is to get trousers that you can make tighter as the journey progresses, as walking can make the fat fall from your stomach.
 I like the sound of that!

 Starting a Hiking Fitness Programme...and sticking to it

 The thing with exercise and getting fit is to do it regularly.